sotolf2/english-melin/Melin.md

 #### Transliteration

-kemi-ST-ri s wel teknika-LY kemi-ST-ri s THE ST-ødi of mate BT i prefer TO s-EI THE ST-ødi of CH-EI-DG
+kemi-ST-ri s wel teknika-LY kemi-ST-ri s THE ST-ødi of mate BT i prefer TO s-EI t as THE ST-ødi of CH-EI-DG

 #### Meaning

-Chemistry is, well technically chemistry is the study of matter, but I prefer to say the study of change.
+Chemistry is, well technically chemistry is the study of matter, but I prefer to say it as the study of change.

 #### Points to ponder